zsquareplusc/python-embedded-launcher/documentation/bdist_launcher.rst

 ================

 If setuptools is installed on the development machine, then this command is automatically registered.
-It allows to crate executables based on a ``setup.py``.
+It allows to create executables based on a ``setup.py``.

 Usage